Glancy Prongay & Murray LLP : Announces Investigation on Behalf of PPDAI Group Inc. Investors (PPDF) | MarketScreener

 Follow us for updates on Twitter: twitter.com/GPM_LLP.

-If you purchased PPDAI shares, have information or would like to learn
+If you purchased PPDAI, have information or would like to learn more

 Portnoy, Esquire, of GPM, 1925 Century Park East, Suite 2100, Los